 Too tall for some cabinets

 If you’re in a hurry for the first cup, you can pause the brewing so you can pour your cup without making a mess.
 When all you want is one cup, this brewer can do that too.
 This can be programmed to brew your coffee up to a day in advance, and even the warming plate is adjustable.
-It can keep your coffee warm for up to four hours without burning, or it can automatically turn off after two hours.
+It can keep your coffee warm for up to four hours, or it can automatically turn off after two hours.
 A permanent filter is included, which saves you money and cuts down on paper waste.

 Best Pour Over: Bodum 17-Ounce Pour Over Coffee Maker